-A special effort has been made to design the games to appeal equally to both genders.
-The graphic styles that skew towards any obvious gender stereotypes were eliminated, and the final design is based on neutral and primary colors in cartoon.
-In the Design Station, the in-game goal is to read the comments of potential consumers, remember their preferences, and later select pen components that meet best the majority of these preferences.
+We have made an effort to design our games to appeal equally well to both genders.
+To counter immediate impressions, we have been careful to stay away from using graphic styles that skew towards any obvious gender stereotypes, using neutral and primary colors in cartoon representations that are neither too metallic and intimidating nor overly pastel and precious.
+In the Design Station, the in-game goal is to listen to the expressed needs of potential consumers and design a pen based on those needs.
+This task requires the user to read the comments of potential consumers, remember their preferences, and to later select pen components that meet best the majority of these preferences.
 Task performance thus depends on the verbal, matching, and memory abilities of the user, to better enfranchise female players.
-A touchscreen interface (instead of a mouse) was used to level the input "playing field."
+We also make use of a touchscreen interface instead of a traditional pointing device to level the input "playing field."